-Prerequisite: English 101 "C" or better.

-English 102 is the second of two courses in the one-year composition sequence.
-English 102 continues exposing students to college-level writing by developing and supporting a thesis in persuasive papers.
-English 102 requires students to read and think critically and to apply documentation and research skills to a multi-sourced academic research writing assignment.
+Prerequisite: English 101C or ENG 101 "C" or better.
+The second of two courses in the one-year composition sequence, English 102 continues cultivating students' skills in process-oriented writing.
+It requires students to read, think, and write critically, emphasizing analytical and persuasive writing.
+Students will critique a variety of texts effectively, including academic discourse, and they will complete a documented, multi-source project in one or two papers for a combined final draft total of at least 2,500 words.
 IAI: C1 901R (1.1)